HistoryThis section has been translated automatically.

 - Wang D et al (2008) Evidence for a pathogenetic role of interleukin-18 in cutaneous lupus erythematosus.
 Arthritis Rheum 58: 3205-3215

-Incoming links (18)Anetodermia; Aromatase inhibitors; Chilblain lupus; Chloroquine; Cutaneous lupus erythematosus; Erythema migrans arciforme et palpabile; Hydroxychloroquine; Letrozole; Lupus erythematosus acute-cutaneous; Lupus erythematosus hypertrophicus et profundus; ...
+Incoming links (19)Anetodermia; Aromatase inhibitors; Chilblain lupus; Chloroquine; Cutaneous lupus erythematosus; Erythema migrans arciforme et palpabile; Hydroxychloroquine; Letrozole; Lupus erythematosus acute-cutaneous; Lupus erythematosus hypertrophicus et profundus; ...
 Show all

-Outgoing links (23)Actinic keratosis; Alibert, jean louis; Antibodies; Antinuclear antibodies; Autoantibodies; Chilblain lupus; Lupus erythematodes chronicus discoides; Lupus erythematosus acute-cutaneous; Lupus erythematosus profundus; Lupus erythematosus subacute-cutaneous; ...
+Outgoing links (22)Actinic keratosis; Alibert, jean louis; Antinuclear antibodies; Autoantibodies; Chilblain lupus; Lupus erythematodes chronicus discoides; Lupus erythematosus acute-cutaneous; Lupus erythematosus profundus; Lupus erythematosus subacute-cutaneous; Lupus erythematosus syndrome neonatal; ...
 Show all

 Please ask your physician for a reliable diagnosis.
 This website is only meant as a reference.